WICG/webpackage/README.md

 Note the address bar indicating google.com.
 Also, since the content of USA Today is hosted in an iframe, it can't use all the functionality typically afforded to a top-level document:
 - Can't request permissions
 - Can't be added to homescreen

+Packages served to CDNs can staple an OCSP response and have a short expiration time, avoiding the above problems with outdated packages.

 ## Goals and non-goals